This post will provide useful information about Fenway Park tours, including reviews and tour highlights.

 1. Boston Go Card

 This is going to be the best way to save money on the Fenway Park tour.
-The Boston Go Card has 3 options and all include the Public Fenway Park Tour.
+The Boston Go Card has 2 options and each includes the Public Fenway Park Tour.

 Travelers considering this card can choose from 20 additional attractions in order to get the most out of the Explorer Pass.

 Alternatively, you can also get the All-Inclusive Pass which includes the Fenway Park tour and 38 additional attractions for one flat price.

 Here are just a handful of the additional activities and locations included with the cost of this pass:

 - Boston Children's Museum

 - New England Aquarium

 - Museum of Science

 If you're interested in even a few of these attractions, you could save a lot of money with this service.